lume/glas/.github/DEVELOPMENT.md

 someFunction({option1: 'foo', option2: 'bar'})
 ```

-have needed to be converted to something strictly typed like so:
+have been converted to a strictly typed equivalent like so:

 ```ts
 class SomeFunctionOptions {